Research and Education in Computational Science and Engineering: CSE: Driving Scientific and Engineering Progress

 \subsection{Importance of CSE}

-CSE has had and will continue to have profound implications for the health, economic well-being, quality of life, safety, and security of humans and our planet as a whole.
 The impact of CSE on our society has been so enormous---and the role of modeling and simulation so ubiquitous---that it is nearly impossible to measure CSE's impact and too easy to take it for granted.
 It is hard to imagine the design or control of a system or process that has not been thoroughly transformed by predictive modeling and simulation.
 Advances in CSE have led to more efficient aircraft, safer cars, higher-density transistors, more compact electronic devices, more powerful chemical and biological process systems, cleaner power plants, higher-resolution medical imaging devices, and more accurate geophysical exploration technologies---to name just a few.
-A rich variety of fundamental advances have been enabled by CSE in areas such as astrophysics, biology, climate modeling, fusion-energy science, hazard analysis, human sciences and policy, materials science, management of greenhouse gases, nuclear energy, particle accelerator design, and virtual product design \cite{scales03,pitac05,OdenEtAl06,Brown08,Breakthroughs08,GlotzerKimEtAl2009,BrownMessina10,oden2011grand,KeyesMcInnesWoodwardEtAl13}.
+A rich variety of fundamental advances have been enabled by CSE in areas such as astrophysics, biology, climate modeling, fusion-energy science, hazard analysis, human sciences and policy, management of greenhouse gases, materials science, nuclear energy, particle accelerator design, and virtual product design \cite{scales03,pitac05,OdenEtAl06,Brown08,Breakthroughs08,GlotzerKimEtAl2009,BrownMessina10,oden2011grand,KeyesMcInnesWoodwardEtAl13,Langtangen2015}.